 25 Florida Facts You Won’t Believe Are Real (But Totally Are)

 Think you’ve got Florida all figured out?
-Beaches, retirees, Mickey Mouse, maybe the occasional Florida Man headline, right?
+Beaches, retirees, Disney World, maybe the occasional Florida Man headline — but that barely scratches the surface of these Florida Facts.

 1. Florida Is Flat—Like, Really Flat